 All formats support closed captions or subtitles.
-Usually they are referenced in the manifest and stored as an individual file, e.g., in WebVTT format.
+Usually, they are referenced in the manifest and stored as an individual file, e.g., in WebVTT format.

 Efficient Ad Insertion

 Ad insertion is possible in all formats through chunk substitution.
 This means that individual chunks of the original video will simply be replaced by chunks that contain advertisements.
 MPEG-DASH enables a standardized interface through Periods that enables ad insertion in an efficient way.
-Which means that ordinary HTTP servers can still be used and no additional, proprietary logic is required to redirect requests for specific chunks to chunks that contain the advertisement.
+This means that ordinary HTTP servers can still be used and no additional, proprietary logic is required to redirect requests for specific chunks to chunks that contain the advertisement.

 Fast Channel Switching

 Fast channel switching is a feature that is directly related to the chunk size, as smaller chunks allow faster channel change times than bigger chunks.
-Apple HLS typically uses 10 second chunks and is optimized for that chunk size.
+Apple HLS typically uses 10-second chunks and is optimized for that chunk size.
 Adobe, Microsoft as well as MPEG-DASH are designed to work with 2 and 4 seconds chunks that allow faster channel change.
-Additionally, the overhead of the MP4 format used in MPEG-DASH and Microsoft has significantly lower overhead than the MPEG-2 Transport Stream (MP2TS) format used in Apple HLS.
+Additionally, the overhead of the MP4 format used in MPEG-DASH and Microsoft has a significantly lower overhead than the MPEG-2 Transport Stream (MP2TS) format used in Apple HLS.
 The tradeoff between large and small chunk sizes is that small chunks sizes enable fast channel switching, reducing startup latency for some systems (some players start the playback only if they have received the first chunk fully), and allow a more flexible adaptation behavior.
 On the other hand, small chunk sizes reduce coding efficiency as Group of Pictures (GOP) need to be smaller and therefore the codec can probably not fully benefit from more temporal redundancies when larger GOPs are also allowed.
 Additionally, decreasing the chunk size introduces overhead on the network layer as every chunk needs to be requested through HTTP, and therefore the protocol overhead gets introduced for each chunk.

 Support Multiple CDNs in Parallel

 Using multiple CDNs is possible with all formats.
 But only MPEG-DASH offers a signaling mechanism through BaseURLs on MPD level for the client where multiple CDNs are in use.
-The client application is therefore able to select the CDN that fits best, i.e., the CDN that gives the best performance in the network of the individual client.
+The client application is able to select the CDN that fits best, i.e., the CDN that gives the best performance in the network of the individual client.
 All formats that can not be deployed on ordinary HTTP servers, such as Adobe HDS and Microsoft Smooth Streaming, are more costly because they require specialized CDN features.

 MPEG-DASH can utilize the HTML5 Media Source Extensions (MSE) to enable native playback in browsers.